kachick/ruby-ulid/README.md

 And accepts freestyle inserting `Hyphens (-)`.
 To consider this patterns or not is different in each implementations.

-Current parser/validator/matcher aims to cover `subset of Crockford's base32`.
+Current parser/validator/matcher basically aims to cover `subset of Crockford's base32`.
 I have suggested it would be clarified in [ulid/spec#57](https://github.com/ulid/spec/pull/57).

 >Case insensitive